So what do you need to know?

 Obviously we only collect personal data that’s essential to running the business and living life.
 And there’s the problem.
 The business is public RELATIONS.
 How the **** can you have good relations with someone or something if you deliberately forget stuff you know about them.
 It makes you a rude, ****hole.

 So rather than trying to answer the impossible question of what data, it’s probably better to understand why.
-It’s to help me a better person and be a better public relations professional.
-I believe it’s negligent and incompetent not to use all of the knowledge you possess to do the very best you can.
+It’s to help us to be better people and be better public relations professionals.
+We believe it’s negligent and incompetent not to use all of the knowledge you possess to do the very best you can.

-On a practical level it means if you’ve been on a training course I’ve run and I discover you’re interested in something then I’ll try to make a note of it so if I spot anything about that topic I can send it to you, just to be helpful.
-I’ve got a memory like a sieve, so I don’t stand a chance of remembering it if I don’t make a note.
-The same applies if you’re a consultancy client and you mention over coffee that you’re interested in something in case I can help in future.
+On a practical level it means if you’ve been on a training course run by Stuart Bruce and he discovers you’re interested in something then he’ll try to make a note of it so if he spots anything about that topic he can send it to you, just to be helpful.
+He’s got a memory like a sieve, so won’t stand a chance of remembering it if he doesn’t make a note.
+The same applies if you’re a consultancy client and you mention over coffee that you’re interested in something, he’ll try to make a note in case he can help in future.

-Knowing stuff like this also helps me with relationships.
-If somebody says “does anyone know someone who knows about/can help with……” I like to help and say “Yes, I know….. “, but I can’t do that unless I’ve made some notes and kept your data.
+Knowing stuff like this also helps us with relationships.
+If somebody says “does anyone know someone who knows about/can help with……” we like to help and say “Yes, I know….. “, but we can’t do that unless we’ve made some notes and kept your data.

-I also keep it because I’m quite hoping you might hire me in future to help you modernised or improve your public relations, public affairs and corporate communications.
-It’s kind of why I run a business.
-So I can feed, cloth and keep a roof over the head of myself and my family… and enjoy the occasional holiday.
-I’m hoping you don’t begrudge me that.
+We also keep it because we’re quite hoping you might hire us in future to help you modernise or improve your corporate affairs, public relations, public affairs and corporate communications.
+It’s kind of why we run a business.
+So Stuart Bruce can feed, clothe and keep a roof over the head of himself and his family… and enjoy the occasional holiday.
+We’re hoping you don’t begrudge us that.

-So I’m not going to give a definitive list of ‘what data’ as that will constantly change, but it includes all the obvious stuff – name, contact details, bank stuff if you’ve got to pay me or I’ve got to pay you, what services I’ve provided for you (even if it’s via a third party, because I’d bit of **** and incompetent fool if I couldn’t remember what I’d done for you).
+So we’re not going to give a definitive list of ‘what data’ as that will constantly change, but it includes all the obvious stuff – name, contact details, bank stuff if you’ve got to pay us or we’ve got to pay you, what services we’ve provided for you (even if it’s via a third party because we’d be unprofessional and incompetent fools if we couldn’t remember what we’d done for you).

 There’s also this bit about ‘sensitive data’ which bizarrely includes politics and trade unions.
-Well frankly I’m baffled as to why they should be sensitive.
-I’m a disgruntled member of the UK Labour Party and have been for 30 years and remain one even though I think the current leadership is betraying and destroying the party.
-I’ve also been a member of Unite (but quit as its general secretary is ruining what was once a great trade union) and am just trying to decide which is the best union for me to belong to – Community, NUJ and Prospect are all attractive.
-I’m telling you this because I don’t think it’s sensitive at all and I WILL record this about you.
+Well frankly we’re baffled as to why they should be sensitive.
+Both directors are quite happy for everyone to know they are members of the Labour Party.
+This is relevant because in many circumstances it shouldn’t be sensitive at all and is an important part of personal and business relationships and therefore might need to be recorded.
 Because it means we’ve got something in common, something to chat about over coffee, beer or wine.
 It’s what nice people do, They listen and take an interest in others.
 If that’s a problem for you, then I’ll happily delete it.
 But the problem with that is for lots of people I don’t know or can’t remember.
 If you ask me to delete it from my notes then one thing you can be certain of is it will suddenly be at the top of my mind so I will know and remember.
 Without a Men in Black style ray gun to erase my memory, there’s nothing either of us can do about that.

 Another tricky one.
 We will never deliberately transfer your data outside of the EU and if outside the EU then all of our cloud providers are (as far as we are aware) GDPR compliant.
-However, I travel a lot.
-And that means all of the contacts on my mobile and laptop travel with me.
-That’s because I need to work when I’m overseas.
-If I didn’t do this I’d have to close my business.
-Then I’d be penniless and my family would starve (well maybe not starve, but you get the picture).
-So I’m going to keep doing this.
-But both devices are very password protected by Windows 10 and Microsoft Launcher on my mobile.
+However, Stuart Bruce travels a lot.
+And that means all of the contacts on my mobile and laptop travel with him.
+That’s because he needs to work when overseas.
+If he didn’t do this he’d have to close the business.
+Then he’d be penniless and his family would starve (well maybe not starve, but you get the picture).
+So he’s going to keep doing this.
+But all the devices are password protected by Windows 10, iOS and Microsoft Launcher on my mobile.
 That’s as good as it gets folks.

-This is the bit of GDPR that quite frankly baffles me.
-Why the heck would I ever want to forget people?
-Why would I want them to forget me?
-It’s bonkers.
-I don’t want to be forgotten and end up as a hermit.
+This is the bit of GDPR that is bonkers!
+Why the heck would you ever want to forget people?
+Why would we want them to forget us?
+It’s insane.
+It’s rude, uncouth and unprofessional.
+Who wants to end up all alone as a hermit?

-The clue’s in the name of what I do.
+The clue’s in the name.
 Public relations.
 How can you possibly have good relations if you deliberately forget people?
-Since I’m in the business of relationships and passionately believe in how essential historical records are… I don’t generally get rid of anything unless I absolutely have to.
-It breaks my heart to see things destroyed.
+It makes you a rude, ignorant ****hole.
+We’re in the business of relationships and passionately believe in how essential historical records are.
+We don’t generally get rid of anything unless we absolutely have to.
+It breaks our hearts to see things destroyed.
 But GDPR says people have got the right to be forgotten.
-So if you really want to cut off all ties then just please let me know and I’ll obliterate all references to you.
-What I can’t promise is I won’t ‘rediscover’ you as we must have ‘known’ each other at some point, so it’s possible our paths will cross again and if I’ve obliterated you then I probably won’t remember you asked to be obliterated.
+So if you really want to cut off all ties then just please let us know and we’ll obliterate all references to you.
+What we can’t promise is we won’t ‘rediscover’ you as we must have ‘known’ each other at some point, so it’s possible our paths will cross again and if we’ve obliterated you then we probably won’t remember you asked to be obliterated.

-For people who are in my Outlook contacts, on my MailChimp list, I’m connected to on LinkedIn, Facebook, Twitter, Instagram, Snapchat….
-I could go on for ever.
-For those people I’ll probably occasionally send you an email or private message just to stay in touch.
-Or there again, I might not.
-Depends how busy I am.
+For people who are in Outlook contacts, on email lists, we’re connected to on LinkedIn, Facebook, Twitter, Instagram, Snapchat…. we could go on forever.
+For those people, we’ll probably occasionally send you an email or private message just to stay in touch.
+Or there again, we might not.
+Depends how busy we are.

-If you do ask to be forgotten then remember it’s only things I 100% control that I can do that with.
-So if we’ve got interactions via third party services such as PayPal then it’s job to sort that out.
-We also can’t forget financial stuff as the tax woman says we’ve got to keep those records for six years and I don’t want to end up in prison, just to satisfy your paranoid right to be forgotten.
+If you do ask to be forgotten then remember it’s only things we 100% control that we can do that with.
+So if we’ve got interactions via third party services such as PayPal then it’s not our job to sort that out.
+We also can’t forget financial stuff as the tax woman says we’ve got to keep those records for six years and we don’t want to end up in prison, just to satisfy your paranoid right to be forgotten.

 Lawful grounds for processing

 Dead easy this one.
 So me and my family aren’t homeless and don’t starve.
-In other words it’s absolutely necessary for my business to function and even grow.
+In other words everything I ever do with your data is because I believe it’s absolutely necessary for my business to function and even grow.

-Yes, probably I have.
-I’m doing my best to be a good GDPR compliant business, but the legislation really wasn’t designed for small and micro-businesses, we’re just getting screwed because the big boys and girls like mobile phone networks, social network services and banks couldn’t get their act together and too often shafted their own customers.
-If you spot something I’ve missed then please let me know (preferably privately and politely) and I’ll see what I can do to fix it.
+Yes, probably we have.
+We’re doing my best to be a good GDPR compliant business, but the legislation really wasn’t designed for small and micro-businesses, we’re just getting screwed because the big boys and girls like mobile phone networks, social network services and banks couldn’t get their act together and too often shafted their own customers.
+If you spot something we’ve missed then please let us know (preferably privately and politely) and we’ll see what we can do to fix it.